PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 : an array of Polygon coordinate arrays

-##### Polygon
-A polygon consists of one or more coordinate arrays that should be linear rings.
-A linear ring is a closed LineString, meaning the first and last position share the same coordinates.
-It must have a minimum of four positions, which would describe a triangle.

-If multiple coordinate rings are used in a polygon, the first one must be an outer exterior ring.
-All other rings must be interior rings that describe holes in the previously defined exterior ring.

 #### Geometry collection
-A GeometryCollection has a \lstinline!geometries! which contains an array of geometry objects as described above, which can also be empty.\
+A GeometryCollection has a \lstinline!geometries! which contains an array of geometry objects as described above, which can also be empty.
 GeometryCollections can be used to describe geometry not possible with the normal geometry types, like polygons that consist of multiple exterior rings.

 #### Feature object
 Features are objects that represent a thing that is spatially bounded.
 They contain geometry information, but do not represent the geometry itself.
 A Feature has a member \lstinline!geometry! which can be either a geometry object or null if no location is specified.

 #### Feature collection